saidelimam/portfolio/README.md

-# Said Elimam - Portfolio Website
+# Said Elimam's Portfolio Website Template

-A modern, responsive portfolio website for Said Elimam - Filmmaker, Music Composer and Engineer from Paris.
+A modern, performant, and responsive portfolio website template.
 Built with HTML, CSS (compiled from LESS), and vanilla JavaScript, powered by Vite for optimal development and build experience.

+Perfect for showcasing your work as a filmmaker, music composer, engineer, or any creative professional.

+You can preview it live at [saidelimam.com](https://www.saidelimam.com)

 ## Project Structure